7onn/hellofresh/README.md

 ## Problem definition
 The test aims to create a simple HTTP service that provides observability aspects, (e.g) you can store and returns random values, collect metrics from operations, add logs and tracing for requests.

-Since we love automating things, the service should be automatically deployed to Kubernetes.
+Since we love automating things; the service should be automatically deployed to Kubernetes.

 _Note: While we love open source here at HelloFresh, please do not create a public repo with your test in!
 This challenge is only shared with people interviewing, and for obvious reasons, we'd like it to remain this way._